 Led by NATEF-certified instructors, the Automotive Technology program provides interactive, hands-on instruction on state-of-the-art automotive service repair techniques.
 Real-life working conditions and equipment prepare students for employment as automotive technicians at dealerships or independent repair shops.
 Students spend 80 percent of their instruction time in the lab.

 Automotive Technology offers an associate of applied science degree and a technical certificate option.
+Classes are offered on the Emporia main campus and in Garnett, Kansas.

 The technical certificate is a one-year program.
 Graduates will have the knowledge and skills needed to apply theoretical concepts and perform diagnostic and repair procedures.
 For graduates opting to continue their education, these courses are transferable to the Automotive Technology AAS degree program.